magla/animation-examples/README.md

    PreloadJS example of loading images in canvas the fast way
    EaselJS library for the canvas manipulation
    As seen in use here: http://www.north2.net/about-us.html
-   Mind you that the images cannot be loaded cross origin, and the json data is for example only
+   The json data is for example only

 6. <b>WebGL</b>